arjunk220401/docker_Redis-045012/README.md

 # Redis Docker Setup and Usage

 ## Introduction
 Redis is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
-With its high performance and versatility,
+With its high performance and versatility.

 Redis is widely used in real-time applications, such as chat applications, gaming leaderboards, and caching.